EPNW/opus_flutter/opus_flutter_android/README.md

   ...
 ```

-If you wish to use the android package only, you can add  `opus_flutter_android` as a
+If you wish to use the Android package only, you can add `opus_flutter_android` as a
 dependency:

 ```yaml